 - 1. Accreditation reviews occur at the three (3) COA meetings annually: February, June, and October/November - 2.
 Each accreditation specialist collaborates with a workgroup of five (5) commissioners (e.g., COA readers) - 3.
 The specialist assigns each document to two (2) COA readers - COA readers do not review materials from previous cycles or previously submitted materials (unless otherwise specified in policy) - 4.
 Various types of documents may also be assigned by the COA to the specialist for review (e.g., progress reports, substantive changes, etc.) - 5.
 The COA readers complete independent reviews - 6.
-The reviews are sent to the specialist, compiled, and sent back to the readers for reconciling the decision type and each citation - 7.
-Any decisions or citations where agreement is not met, are brought to the 5-person workgroup for resolution during the meeting - 8.
+The reviews are sent to the specialist, compiled, and sent back to the readers for reconciling the decision type and each citation

+- 7. Any decisions or citations where agreement is not met, are brought to the 6-person workgroup for resolution during the meeting - 8.
 The workgroup finalizes all decision types and citations - 9.
-All decisions are voted on and ratified by the 25-person COA - 10.
-Programs are informed by the specialist of the decision, specifics, rationale, and any next steps after the meeting concludes - For those under review for a decision, a courtesy email notification is sent within 1-2 weeks - For those under review for a Letter of Instruction (LOI), a courtesy draft LOI is sent within 2-3 weeks or later once site visit selection process is complete - All final/official signed COA letters are sent 30-days after the meeting per policy 1.1.10.
+All decisions are voted on and ratified by the 30-person COA - 10.
+Programs are informed by the specialist of the decision, specifics, rationale, and any next steps after the meeting concludes - For those under review for a decision, a courtesy email notification is sent within 1-2 weeks - All final/official signed COA letters are sent 30-45 days after the meeting per policy 1.1.10.
 COA Decision Making in the EPAS Handbook